mchang1212/Music-Genre-Classifier---Final-Project/README.md

 pip install librosa
 ```
 In the file process_audio.py, each audio file will be initialized as a class object and then features extracted are Mel frequency cepstral coefficients (MFCC), zero-crossing rate, spectral centroid, spectral contrast, and tempo.
 Each audio file's features can be saved as a pickled file if wished.
-In the file dataset_prep.py, we walk through all the audio files in the dataset and perform feature extract and then store all that information in a dictionary, which is saved as a pickled file.
+In the file dataset_prep.py, we walk through all the audio files in the dataset, performing feature extraction and then storing all that information in a dictionary, which is saved as a pickled file.

 ## Training model and making predictions
 We decided to make a model using two different methods - KNN algorithm (utilizing scikit-learn) vs. Keras.
 Be sure to also install these two packages before running either code.